Robomarti/Tiralabra/documentation/User guide.md

 # Set up guide:

+If you are using Unix-style operating system, you might have to replace all the "python" parts of the invoke commands to "python3" in the tasks.py file.

 You can have virtualenv installed by using pip install virtualenv.
 This might make easier to remove unnecessary dependencies after testing my application.